canonical/cloud-init/doc/rtd/development/integration_tests.rst

 ``module_client`` and ``class_client`` fixtures also exist for the purpose of running multiple tests against a single launched instance.
-They provide the exact same functionality as ``client``, but are scoped to the module or class respectively.
+They provide the exact same functionality as ``client``, but are scoped to the module or class respectively.ci

 ``session_cloud``
 -----------------